Checks for all types of travel

 - use separate lanes from EU, EEA and Swiss citizens when queueing

-Check with your phone operator to find out about any roaming charges you might get after 31 October 2019.
+Check with your phone operator to find out about any roaming charges you might get from 1 January 2021.

 A new law means that you’re protected from getting mobile data charges above £45 without you knowing.